-All dates specified under Standing Order 1.5 shall be notified to conference representatives and bodies entitled to submit motions.
-Publication in the party newspaper may be treated as notice for this purpose.
+All dates specified under Standing Order 1.5 shall be pulicised to party members and bodies entitled to submit motions.
+Publication in the party newspaper/magazine and website may be treated as notice for this purpose.

 1.7 Later deadlines in special circumstances